Greenwood Christian Academy: History

 In the early 1990s, a group of Greenwood-area parents approached the Community Church of Greenwood (CCG) and asked that the church consider starting a Christian school in the community.
 CCG's Pastor Dr. Charles Lake commissioned a team to investigate the possibility, and the team concluded that such a school would be viable but should operate independently of a single church.
 The team added leaders of other local churches, continued pursuing God's leading, formed Greenwood Christian Academy (GCA), and opened its doors on Madison Avenue in the fall of 1998.
 Two years later, GCA opened a second campus for elementary students within the CCG facility.
 In 2007, GCA combined its elementary and secondary schools into one building on Worthsville Road.

 Facility Changes

 In April 2021, GCA announced that it would be moving its high school to the former Gathering Place facility beginning in the 2021/22 school year.
-Greenwood Christian Academy High School is located at 1495 West Main Street in Greenwood, and the Preschool-8th Grade campus is located at 835 West Worthsville Road in Greenwood.
+Greenwood Christian Academy High School is located at 1495 West Main Street in Greenwood, and the PreK-8th Grade campus is located at 835 West Worthsville Road in Greenwood.

-Academics

-GCA's mission is "to pursue academic, spiritual, and extracurricular excellence in a Christ-centered community."
-Its academic philosophy encourages students to a life of engaged learning, leadership and service.
-Students receive individualized attention from highly qualified faculty members who are committed to encouraging and mentoring student growth.
-GCA's living curriculum prepares students for a successful transition into university, ministry, the military, or world of work.

 Athletics

-GCA is a member of the Indiana High School Athletic Association (IHSAA) as a Class 1A school and offers volleyball, soccer, golf, cross country, basketball, cheerleading, swimming, track, softball, and baseball at the varsity level.
+GCA is a member of the Indiana High School Athletic Association (IHSAA) as a Class 1A school and offers volleyball, soccer, golf, cross country, basketball, cheerleading, swimming, track, tennis, softball, and baseball at the varsity level.
 Middle school students can participate in volleyball, soccer, cross country, basketball, cheerleading, track, softball, baseball and golf.
 In Fall 2022, GCA launched a varsity football program for the first time in school history.